"When we look outside for self-definition

 at what other factors played a part in my emotional reaction.
 I became

-reaction that you triggered was an opportunity for me to get in touch with
+that you triggered was an opportunity for me to get in touch with an inner

-the ways we were trained to have a dysfunctional relationship with our
+ways we were trained to have a dysfunctional relationship with our own emotions.